How to Handle Leaf 'Litter'

 Leaves put out for curbside pickup: If you want to make compost and use shredded leaves for mulch, but have a small area and don’t want to risk harming overwintering sites, collect leaves that other homeowners have foolishly thrown away.

-(Don't take any bags that also contain grass clippings as they could make contaminated compost.)
+(Don’t scavenge any bags that also contain grass clippings; if those clippings come from a treated lawn, the result will be plant-killing contaminated compost.)

 And if you gather more than you need, make little piles of unshredded leaves around the garden to provide wintertime homes, and use the rest (shredded of course) for mulch and compost making.